My Baltic Cruise

 We began with a general walking tour, which proved quite revealing.
 For one, it really isn’t a walkable town.
 In fact, with the exception of the few magnificent buildings, it is a bit dreary.
 Luckily, those special palaces more than makeup for the ambience of the rest of the city.

 Speaking of magnificent, that evening we outdid ourselves.
 We went for broke and attended an opera at the Mariinsky Theater!
 Who cared what was performing.
 We were going!
 Turned out to be Borodin’s Prince Igor, the three and a half hour heavy-as-lead, cast of thousands, Russian opera.
 We loved it.
 The chairs (wooden with a minimally padded seat, strapped together) were uncomfortable as all hell.
 My back complained accordingly, but I made it to the end and came out with a great big grin on my face that lasted all night.
 At one point, I counted over 100 people on stage.
 And then, right through the middle, came the horses.

 The second big thrill was the inclusion of the ballet company.
 If I had had my druthers, I would have chosen to see dance in the first place.
 But I had to go with what was offered that night.
 So when a couple of their dancers came briefly on stage before the end of the first act, I assumed it was a little cameo appearance.
 I had no idea that it would explode into a 20-minute performance involving more than a dozen members of the ballet.
 It was totally fabulous!
 I could have gone away happy right then, but I stayed to the very end, hours away, hoping for an encore.

 The building was severely damaged during the war and much of it has yet to be restored.
 It was a bit overwhelming and the crowds didn’t help matters.
 But I saw enough to get a true inkling of its grandeur.
 It really is a national treasure and a must-see for anyone heading to St. Petersburg.

 From there we scooted around the back and down the road to do a brief visit to Alexander Palace.
 Smaller in scale (ha!) and not as inundated with tourists as its neighbor, it was worth a visit if you have the extra time.
 It was one of the homes of Tsar Nicholas II before he was overthrown during the Revolution in 1917.

 We were off again through the countryside to visit Peterhof and the famous gardens.
 But first we did a tiny detour to an exquisite little place, the “Cottage.”
 Now for the average person, this “cottage” was quite a nice size dwelling.
 I started ticking off the cost per square foot calculations in California terms and came up with seven figures.

 This was another monster palace a lá Romanov family.
 After seeing these, it is easier to understand the Russian Revolution.
 We did not visit the interior of the building.
 We did our tour around the famous gardens.
 They were every bit what I expected.
 The fountains and flora were designed to compete with Versailles and did a very good job of it.
 We wandered around the pathways, down toward the sea, and back up to the Palace past the fountains.

 Unfortunately, we were scheduled to return to the ship via a catamaran, but alas, the weather was uncooperative and we had to make our journey back by bus.
 It made for a longer day but one well worth it.

 Comfy shoes, tank top, jacket tied around the waste, fanny pack, no valuables.
 Ready!
 But ha ha.
 Crystal Cruises had made arrangements for us to go in early, before it had officially opened to the public.
 How fab is that!?
 So we were able to see the artwork up close and personal, and hear our footsteps echo down the halls!
 Now THAT was something to write home about.
 We left as the crowds were storming the doors, and glad we were going out and not in.

 Here is a city where the guide takes you on a tour of the train station, including the tracks themselves, because they are so proud of it.
 In most cities, this is the place the guides avoid.
 I thoroughly enjoyed my walk as well as the yummy pastries we stopped to eat along the way.

 One thing is certain: I need to do a thorough trip through Scandinavia.
 The few days I spent there just whetted my appetite.

 Next day was spent at sea which was a welcome respite.
 Unfortunately I suffered a minor injury that night which put a damper on the last few days of the cruise.
 Our next port of Warnemunde, Germany was supposed to be the jumping off spot for a shore excursion to Berlin.
 However, my “tour” was of the University of Rostick medical clinic.
 Nowhere near as exciting but a higher priority.

 I did hear that the town of Warnemunde was actually very nice and worth a visit.
 It isn’t just a port with nothing to offer except a ticket out.

-Our final stop was Copenhagen.
+Our final stop was Copenhagen, Denmark.
 I had improved enough that I was able to get off the ship and see a bit of the town.
 We spent a few hours walking around the main part of town, doing last minute shopping and generally getting a “feel” for the city.